voltamage/git-test/README.md

-# Ninth git test
+# Tenth git test
-Testing an intentional fail with WSL git, then linking it with windows credential manager
+Testing diff compare
+And also git gutter functionality in vscode